Apply segmentation rules for tracking Tribe activity and reach.*

 To access the Tribes page, sign in to your mtribes account and open the Space you want to work in.
 Next, open the Tribes page using the vertical navigation on the left-hand side of the screen.
 Select a Tribe card and click to open the details page.
 This is where your Tribe metrics and insights will appear after integration.

 When you open the Tribe details page, you’ll see three primary selector menus.
 These dropdown menus contain a broad range of parameters for you to apply as filters.
 A maximum of ten parameter filters can be applied to each Tribe.

-1. Audience selector menu - switch between Users, Visitors, or Users & Visitors.
+1. Audience selector menu - switch between Users, Visitors, or Users and Visitors.

 - Users - the total number of users (known) associated with a Tribe.

 - Visitors - the total number of visitors (unknown) associated with a Tribe.

 - Users and visitors - the total number of combined users and visitors associated with a Tribe.

 2. Any/All selector menu – switch between Any or All parameters.

 - Any - the Tribe is tracked against any of the parameters set.

 - All - the Tribe is tracked against all the parameters set.